Closed Range Composition Operators on Hardy Spaces: Abstract

 \section{Abstract}

-If $\varphi$ is an analytic self-map of the open unit disc $\mathbb{D}$ in the complex plane, the composition operator $C_{\varphi}$ on the Hardy space $H^{p}$ is defined as $C_{\varphi}(f) = f \circ \varphi$.
-In this paper we prove an equivalent condition for the composition operator $C_{\varphi}$ on $H^{p} (0 < p < \infty)$ to have closed range.
-Actually, we show that the already known results for $C_{\varphi}$ to have closed range on $H^{2}$ (Cima, Thomson, and Wogen (1974), Zorboska (1994)) can be extended to $H^{p} $ for $0 < p < \infty$.
-For the first theorem, our proof is similar to the one of Cima, Thomson, and Wogen for $p=2$ and we include it in this work for sake of completeness.
-As it is not obvious that Zorboska's proof for $p=2$ can work for every $p>0$, we prove this by following a different approach, using $Hardy-Stein$ identities ( ~\cite{Pavlovic}, pages 58-59) for the one direction of the proof and reverse Carleson measures ~\cite{Nicolau} and pull back measures ~\cite{Pull_back} for the converse.
+If $\varphi$ is an analytic self-map of the open unit disc $\mathbb{D}$ in the complex plane, the composition operator $C_{\varphi}$ on spaces of analytic functions is defined as $C_{\varphi}(f) = f \circ \varphi$.
+In this paper we prove two equivalent conditions for the composition operator $C_{\varphi}$ on $H^{p}$, $0 < p < \infty$, to have closed range.
+One condition is a nontrivial extension, with a proof following a different approach, of a condition proved by Zorboska (1994) for $H^2$.
+The other condition is a trivial extension of a condition proved by Cima, Thomson, and Wogen (1974) again for $H^2$ and we include it in this work for the sake of completeness.
+We also prove, as an application of our previous results and the theory of Aleksandrov-Clark measures, that if $\varphi$ is an inner function then $C_{\varphi}$ has closed range on $H^{p}$,